Recomendations for New York-

-Tasty and unusual tacos at Salvation Taco and one of the nices roof bars in the city is conveniently upstairs.
+Tasty and unusual tacos at Salvation Taco but the main reason to go is that they have one of the nices roof bars in the city.

 The Bakeri in Williamsburg serves great coffee and an interesting selection of baked goods.
 I particularly like their coconut yeast bun stuffed with custard.
 Anything with custard has me hooked.

 ABC Kitchen is unmissable.
 In an ever changing city I have gone back time and again.